 ns means no significant

-Hight1 (15 DAT) means the hight of plant in the first year of experimentation at 15 days after transplanting.
+Height1 (15 DAT) means the height of plant in the first year of experimentation at 15 days after transplanting.

-HIGHT2 (15 DAT) means the hight of plant in the second year of experimentation at 15 days after transplanting.
+HeIGHT2 (15 DAT) means the height of plant in the second year of experimentation at 15 days after transplanting.

-Hight1 (25 DAT) means the Hight of plant in the first year of experimentation at 25 days after transplanting.
+Height1 (25 DAT) means the Height of plant in the first year of experimentation at 25 days after transplanting.

-Hight2 (25 DAT) means the hight of plant in the second year of experimentation at 25 days after transplanting.
+Height2 (25 DAT) means the height of plant in the second year of experimentation at 25 days after transplanting.

 3.1.2.2.
 Stem diameter

 Table 2 illustrates the effect of different treatments on the stem diameter of tomato plants over two years of experimentation.
 Statistical analysis revealed that treatments significantly influenced stem diameter at 25 days after transplanting (DAT).
 The application of organic matter demonstrated varying effects across irrigation levels.
-At the D100% irrigation level, applying 10 t/ha of organic matter resulted in a significant 9% increase in stem diameter compared to the average of the C0+D100% and C5+D100% treatments.
+At the D100% irrigation level, applying 10 t/ha of organic matter resulted in a significane of e 9% increase in stem diameter compared to the average of the C0+D100% and C5+D100% treatments.
 Similarly, at the D75% level, a 10 t/ha organic matter application led to an 11% increase in stem diameter compared to the C0+D75% treatment.
 In contrast, no significant effect was observed at the D50% irrigation level for applications of 5 and 10 t/ha of organic matter.
 Additionally, plants from the first year of experimentation generally exhibited larger stem diameters than those from the second year.
 These findings suggest that in supplementary irrigation conditions, the growth phase and the application of 10 t/ha of organic matter significantly influence the stem diameter of tomato plants.

 Table 2.
 Effect of treatment on stem diameter at 15 and 25 DAT during the first and the second year of experimentation